markvdwiel/GRridgeCodata/Cancer-consensus-genes/README.txt

 CO-DATA PROCESSING:
-The "coDataProcessing_CancerConsensusGenes.R" provides an R script to process the cancer consensus genes information as a co-data for GRridge modeling in the RNAseq data set (primary data set).
+The "coDataProcessing_CancerConsensusGenes.R" provides an R script to process the cancer consensus genes information as a co-data for GRridge modeling.